Minor American Revolution holidays: Carolina Day

-Carolina Day is the day set aside to commemorate the first decisive victory of the American Revolutionary War in South Carolina.
+Carolina Day is set aside to commemorate the first decisive victory of the American Revolutionary War in South Carolina.

 History

 On June 28, 1776, a small band of South Carolina Patriots repulsed a Royal Navy attack in the Battle of Sullivan's Island.
 Patriots stationed at an unfinished palmetto log and sand fort near what is today Fort Moultrie defeated a Royal Navy force of nine warships as it attempted to capture Charleston.
 After a nine-hour battle, the ships were forced to retire.
 Charleston remained in Patriot hands, and the fort was named in honor of its commander, General William Moultrie.
 Charleston would remain in Patriot hands until a British expedition captured the city after a brief siege.

 The Liberty Flag designed by Colonel William Moultrie and waved by Sergeant William Jasper to rally the troops during that battle became the basis for the Flag of South Carolina, bearing on it an image of the palmetto tree that was used to build the fortress.